Mecca Entry Requirements

 1

-Present your passport, visa (Hajj/Umrah), and completed arrival card at immigration counters.
-Biometric data (fingerprints and photo) will be collected.
-Officers may ask about your purpose of visit and accommodation details.
+Present passport, visa (if required), and completed arrival form.
+Officers will verify documents and may ask about purpose of visit and accommodation.

 2